 - Construction start projected for September

-CVUUS has had a great campaign.
-We have focused on Building More Love and on getting as many people involved as possible, with the idea that if we did that right, generous gifts would follow.
+CVUUS had a great campaign.
+We focused on Building More Love and on getting as many people involved as possible, with the idea that if we did that right, generous gifts would follow.

 And generous gifts did follow, in many forms: THANK YOU, THANK YOU, THANK YOU!!
 The May 2017 Campaign Report is here.